 The issue of duplicate data may not be high on your agenda especially if it’s viewed by senior management as a timely and idle investment.
 However, from my experience of working with data and helping our customers to reduce duplicates, I would strongly disagree.

-To help reduce wasted costs, users need to be able to identify duplicates and prevent additional duplicate records from being entered into CRM, This will put you in the best position possible to maintain a healthy database and save your company money by minimising wasted income on things like marketing costs and stopgap data cleansing solutions.
+To help reduce wasted costs, users need to be able to identify duplicates and prevent additional duplicate records from being entered into CRM.
+This will put you in the best position possible to maintain a healthy database and save your company money by minimizing wasted income on things like marketing costs and stopgap data cleansing solutions.

-With two or more records for the same person, it is difficult to view an accurate picture of your customers and their behaviour.
-With each customer interaction being recorded against different records it makes it challenging to view what communication has taken place and if there are any outstanding actions.
+With two or more records for the same person, it is difficult to view an accurate picture of your customers and their behavior.
+With each customer interaction being recorded against different records, it makes it challenging to view what communication has taken place and if there are any outstanding actions.

 From a sales and marketing perspective, it is tricky to evaluate what marketing effort has been successful and at what stage of the sales funnel the customer is if the same customer is in the database more than once.

 By neglecting the health of your customer contact data, you are neglecting the health of your business.
-Customers are sources of existing business, new business and referrals.
-By improving the quality of their data, you are maximising the effectiveness of your communications with them and building the perception of your brand.
+Customers are sources of an existing business, new business, and referrals.
+By improving the quality of their data, you are maximizing the effectiveness of your communications with them and building the perception of your brand.

 Gartner quantified the impact of bad data management, identifying that annoying customers in this way can result in a 25% reduction in potential revenue gains.

 In today’s interactive business world, we are collecting customer data from a multitude of data sources, but can you be certain that all engagements with your customers are centralized in one record?
 Imagine this scenario:

 All this confusion makes it more difficult for staff to work efficiently with customers and prospect records, compounded by the fact that Joe Bloggs is not the only record with a duplicate in the CRM.